augustas1/news-search/README.md

 - **Batches are processed in 10 simultaneous asyncio coroutines** (so the service is not waiting around doing nothing due to I/O when connecting to SQS).

-You check how many messages are in the queue using AWS CLI:
+You can check how many messages are in the queue using AWS CLI:
 ```
 aws --endpoint-url=http://127.0.0.1:4566 sqs get-queue-attributes --queue-url=http://sqs.eu-north-1.localhost.localstack.cloud:4566/000000000000/article --attribute-names=All
 ```